Stocks mostly higher, oil falls before OPEC talks

 The U.S. data took some of the momentum away from Wall Street, while European share prices managed to hold onto the plus column.
 Asian shares were mixed.

-The Shanghai Composite Index .SSEC gained 1.4 percent but MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.4 percent.
+The Shanghai Composite Index gained 1.4 percent but MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.4 percent.

 "There are real risks of recession and deflation, but there are also reasons to believe that 2015 will be a better year for the euro zone than this year has been," said Kerry Craig, a global markets strategist at JP Morgan, noting central bank easing policies that are driving market sentiment.

-The euro advanced on the greenback after the U.S. consumer confidence data, gaining 0.25 percent to $1.2473 EUR=.
+The euro advanced on the greenback after the U.S. consumer confidence data, gaining 0.25 percent to $1.2473.

 (Additional reporting by Marc Jones in London and Shinichi Saoshiro in Tokyo; Editing by James Dalgleish)